DizNicolasAmor/interviews-practice/CSS.md

   - What is CSS?
   - What are the advantages of using CSS?
   - What are the limitations of CSS?
+  - How to add CSS to a HTML file?
 - [Preprocessors](#preprocessors)
   - What is a CSS Preprocessor?
   - Sass